 With an infectious original score from Gillespie Sells, which includes instant classics such as “And You Don't Even Know It”, “He's My Boy” and “The Wall In My Head”, the story explores Jamie’s relationship with the kids at school, his mother, and himself.

-Everybody’s Talking About Jamie started life in Sheffield with a run at the Crucible Theatre, and has transferred to London’s Apollo Theatre with previews beginning on 6th November 2017, and an official opening night on 22nd November.
+Everybody’s Talking About Jamie started life in Sheffield with a run at the Crucible Theatre, and transferred to London’s Apollo Theatre with previews beginning on 6th November 2017, and an official opening night on 22nd November.
 It features career-making performances from the likes of John McCrea (Jamie) and Lucie Shorthouse (Pritti), as well as turns from Josie Waker, Mina Anwar and Tamsin Caroll, all of whom reprise their roles from the Sheffield production.

 The production is the first foray into musicals for Gillespie Sells and MacRae, who realised the idea to make the story into a musical from director Jonathan Butterell.